 Most of us know first hand how mood affects what you eat and how much (or little) you eat.
 But jotting it down (or typing it out) in black and white can bring to light how you get hangry when you have a small breakfast or how you feel anxious after sweets.
 This can help you improve your meal plan so you have a sufficient morning meal or think twice before that afternoon candy bar.

 “Sleep is just as important for weight loss as eating well and exercising,” Forsythe says.
 “A lack of sleep is linked with increased hunger levels and a decreased ability to lose weight.”
 And poor sleep could be a sign you’re not eating enough.
 “You stop sleeping well on crash diets because your body is stressed,” she explains.
-Consider using an app like UA Record to track your sleep.

 READ MORE > HOW BAD SLEEP SABOTAGES YOUR FITNESS GOALS

 4. ENERGY LEVEL

 Although it’s normal for your energy to dip right after a meal as your body digests your food, check in between meals to see if what you ate gave you energy or made you tired or lethargic, Haggerty says.
 You may find low-carb meals make you feel brain dead, they could be the ticket to mental clarity and pep in your step or perhaps you need to eat more often.

 Forsythe recommends taking a photo on Day 1, then new photos every eight weeks.
 Wear the same close-fitting clothing each time so you will be able to see the changes.
 “This gives you motivation and you will feel better about yourself when you see the changes,” she says.
 The MyFitnessPal Progress Photos feature makes it easy to take weight-loss selfies.

 Whatever you choose to track, be flexible and gentle with yourself.
 “These are guidelines, but life happens — it’s not follow to a T or you’re a failure,” Haggerty says.
 Do what works for you.